 The Missoula Farmers' Market's official hours are as follows:

-• 8:30 AM – 12:30 PM on Saturdays between mid-May and mid-October
+- 8:30 AM – 12:30 PM on Saturdays between mid-May and mid-October

-• 5:30 PM – 7:00 PM on Tuesdays between July and early September
+- 5:30 PM – 7:00 PM on Tuesdays between July and early September

 5. The University of Montana Campus

-Founded back to the late 19th century, the University of Montana is one of the Treasure State's largest centers for higher education.
+Founded back in the late 19th century, the University of Montana is one of the Treasure State's largest centers for higher education.
 Walking around these storied grounds is a fun way to relax and recharge on your Missoula vacation.

 Two museums of note on UM's campus include the Philip L. Wright Zoological Museum and the Montana Museum of Art & Culture.
-While you're on campus, you could also root for The Grizzlies at the Washington-Grizzly Stadium or check out a show at the Dennison Theatre.
+While you're on campus, you could also root for The Grizzlies at the Washington Grizzly Stadium or check out a show at the Dennison Theatre.

 Museums & Visitor's Centers in Missoula